eventphone/ywsd/README.md

 forward will be activated (delayed forward).
 The routing engine also supports forward on busy or forward on unavailable.

 One might think that routing can and should rather be represented as DAG than as tree.
 In particular, if two nested groups have the same member, shouldn't those be merged?.
-Unfortunately, call routing has an unpredictable timing behavior.
-Depending on hunt group or delayed ring configuration it is not possible to consider all scenarios statically while routing as the final behavior can depend on which devices are currently active and/or busy.
+Unfortunately, call routing has unpredictable timing behaviour.
+Depending on hunt group or delayed ring configuration it is not possible to consider all scenarios statically while routing as the final behaviour can depend on which devices are currently active and/or busy.
 Thus, ywsd keeps the tree representation and has additional measures to ensure devices don't ring twice on the same call at runtime.

 ### Tree Discovery